britzl/template-lowres/README.md

 # Usage
 It is quite easy to setup and use the template:

-* Open `game.project` and use the render script instead of the default one from builtins.
+* Open `game.project` and use the render script (`lowrez/render/lowrez.render`) instead of the default one from builtins.
 * Add one of the provided game objects to your bootstrap collection
   * `lowrez/lowrezjam.go`
   * `lowrez/nokia3310jam.go`
   * `lowrez/custom.go`

-Expand the game object and configure how the graphics should render.
+Expand the game object, select the attached script component and configure how the graphics should render.
 You can modify `width`, `height` and `snap` (see below).

-## Use the render script
+## Lowrez render script
 The template provides a render script that renders to a low-res texture and upscales to fit screen dimensions.
 The texture will be centered in the window.

-## Changing low-res size
+## Changing size
 Change the screen size by posting a `set_size` message to the render script with a `width` and `height` message property.

 ```lua